 - Pre-heat your oven to 350 degrees

-- In a small bowl, mix together your cinnamon and sugar and set aside
+- In a small bowl, mix together your cinnamon and sugar and set aside4 tablespoon sugar, 2 teaspoon ground cinnamon

-- In a small bowl beat 1 egg and set aside.
-This is your egg wash for later.
+- In a small bowl beat 1 egg yolk and set aside.
+This is your egg wash for later.1 egg

 - Remove one of your puff pastry sheets from the package and gently roll it out on a lightly floured surface to ⅛ inch thick and make sure it is square.
-The packages usually come with two sheets so you can set the second sheet aside for another dish (if you are not doubling this recipe and using it)
+The packages usually come with two sheets so you can set the second sheet aside for another dish (if you are not doubling this recipe and using it)1 package of thawed puff pastry sheets, flour for dusting

 - Now evenly cut your puff pastry into 4 squares with a sharp knife